judz5/promptr/README.md

 ### Why?

-You can compare block rates between Palo Alto Prisma AIRS, AWS Bedrock, or any other AI protection systems you utilize!
+You can compare block rates between Palo Alto Prisma AIRS, AWS Bedrock, or any other AI protection systems you use.
 Simply configure the blocking behavior (WIP), and Promptr can begin tracking effectiveness.

 ## Use